 This one is easy.
 ABSOLUTELY NOT.

-Not only was wisdom literature never intended to express direct commands (and never claimed to), but if we DO start treating these verses as direct and literal commands, it would require us to be consistent and start treating all the rest of Proverbs as direct and literal commands too.
+As stated above, wisdom literature was never intended to express direct commands (and never claimed to).
+Furthermore, if we start treating these verses as direct and literal commands, it would require us to be consistent and treat ALL the Proverbs as direct and literal commands.
 So we would be obligated to literally put a knife to our throat if we struggle with gluttony (Proverbs 23:2), take a man’s clothes away if he has put up security for a stranger (27:13), never speak a word if a fool happens to be listening (23:9), etc.

-These verses are all phrased as imperatives, but that does not mean they are commands from God.
-We don’t treat the rest of the Proverbs that way, so it’s completely inappropriate to treat the Rod Verses that way.
+These verses are all phrased as imperatives, but that doesn’t mean they are commands from God.
 However wise or applicable they may be, we should NEVER say something like “God commands us to…” when citing a Proverb.
 The Proverbs at NOT God’s direct commands.

 Should the Rod Verses be taken literally?

 Not necessarily.
-As stated above, the Proverbs are written in poetic language, which uses “hyperbole, metaphor, parallelism, and other poetic devices to express truth in a non-literal way.”
-Therefore, to insist that the passage MUST be literally instructing parents to use corporal punishment is to ignore the poetic language throughout the book.
+Remember, the Proverbs are written in poetic language, which uses “hyperbole, metaphor, parallelism, and other poetic devices to express truth in a non-literal way.”
+Therefore, to insist the passage MUST refer to literal corporal punishment ignores the poetic language obvious throughout the book.
 We all know that the lips of a forbidden woman do not literally “drip with honey” (5:3) and slothful people don’t literally eat raw meat because they are too lazy to cook it (12:27) Proverbs is full of verses that, while wise and true in a poetic sense, would be ridiculous if we insisted they be taken literally.

 So then the question is…do the Rod Verses fall into the “literal proverb” category?
 Or the “symbolic proverb” category?